open-policy-agent/gatekeeper/docs/design/design.md

 ### kubernetes-policy-controller

-This is a kubernetes service exposed the `audit` and `admit` TLS http methods for the cluster.
+This is a kubernetes service which exposes the `audit` and `admit` TLS http methods for the cluster.
 The `admit` functionality is used as `MuatatingWebhookConfiguration` by the kubernetes apiserver.
 The `audit` functionality exposes the current evaluation state of the cluster.
 In addition the controller is responsible to validates the correctness of the policies that are being added for the cluster e.g. checking for conflicts and making sure that the policies are valid rego doccuments.

 Note > If OPA service is unavailable it should return deny to the api-server.